 The Amended and Restated License Agreement retains with the Company a worldwide, exclusive license to develop, manufacture, market, sell and sublicense products containing the proprietary compound sofpironium bromide based upon the patents referenced in the Amended and Restated License Agreement for a defined field of use.
 In exchange for entering into the Amended and Restated License Agreement, settling the previously disclosed dispute, and resolving the associated litigation between the Company and Bodor, the Company made an upfront payment of \$1.0 million in cash to Bodor following the execution of the Amended and Restated License Agreement and the settlement agreement by and among the Company, Brickell Subsidiary, Inc., and Bodor, dated February 17, 2020.
-Additionally, under the original License Agreement and the Amended and Restated License Agreement, the Company is required to pay Bodor (i) a royalty on sales of product outside Kaken's territory, including a low single-digit royalty on sales of certain product not covered by the patent estate licensed from Bodor; (ii) a specified percentage of all royalties the Company receives from Kaken for sales of \$1.8 million (plus an additional \$0.1 million for approvals of additional products) in cash payments and \$1.5 million of shares of the Company's common stock upon the achievement of certain development, regulatory and other milestones, including the enrollment of the first patient in the U.S. Phase 3 trials.
-During the three months ended June 30, 2020, based on the foregoing, the Company made a \$0.5 million milestone payment to Bodor following the closing of the public offering in June 2020 and accrued an additional \$1.0 million related to its plan to initiate its U.S. Phase 3 pivotal program in the fourth quarter of 2020.
-As a result, the Company recorded \$1.5 million as research and development expense in the condensed consolidated statements of operations during the three months ended June 30, 2020.
+Additionally, under the original License Agreement and the Amended and Restated License Agreement, the Company is required to pay Bodor (i) a royalty on sales of product outside Kaken's territory, including a low single-digit royalty on sales of certain product not covered by the patent estate licensed from Bodor; (ii) a specified percentage of all royalties the Company receives from Kaken for sales of product within its territory; (iii) a percentage of non-royalty sublicensing income the Company receives from Kaken or other sublicensees; and (iv) up to an aggregate of \$1.8 million (plus an additional \$0.1 million for approvals of additional products) in cash payments and \$1.5 million of shares of the Company's common stock upon the achievement of certain development, regulatory and other milestones, including the enrollment of the first patient in its U.S. Phase 3 pivotal program, the Company made a \$0.5 million and issued \$0.5 million and issued \$0.5 million as research and development expense in the condensed consolidated statements of operations.